-There are a wide range of inverse ETFs to choose from — there are currently 89 traded in U.S. markets.
+There are a wide range of inverse ETFs to choose from.
+There are dozens that are traded on U.S. markets.
 They allow investors to make short-term investments in the likelihood that the price of a given asset will go down.
-Investors can use inverse ETFs to find returns when there are price dips in equities, fixed-income securities, and certain commodities.
+Investors can use inverse ETFs to seek returns when there are price dips in equities, fixed-income securities, and certain commodities.
+They do reset daily, however, and generally, investors may not want to hold onto them longer than a day.

 How Does an Inverse ETF Work?

 As with regular ETFs, investors can buy and sell inverse ETFs throughout the day.
 Unlike the way ETFs work, however, inverse ETFs are designed not to invest in a given index, but to deliver the opposite result.
-If the index goes down, the ETF is meant to go up, and vice versa.
+If the index goes down, the inverse ETF should go up, and vice versa.

 What Do Inverse ETFs Invest In?